I am hungry. Did I eat?

 What qualifies as a monster?
 Is it a furry, slimy, or scale-plated fictional creature covered in flecks and fragments of the skin and bone of recently devoured victims?
 Is it a demon, straight from the depths of Hell, entering-then-possessing the bodies of helpless souls?
 Bending said souls to its will—puppeteering the spitting of green bile and levitation, ultimately contorting the victim into positions impossible for the human form?
-Or can it be a man, a mild-mannered man popular among his peers—a man you respected as your new boss?
+Or can it be a man, a mild-mannered man popular among his peers—a highly respected coworker?
 A monster posing as a human.
 A skin-covered creature with a man’s DNA.

 I never put much stock in horror stories, calling them the stuff that nightmares are made of.
 Not real life.
 But that was back then, when I was slightly less experienced, just beginning to test the waters and explore careers, searching for one I would enjoy or at least tolerate.
-I was trying to find a niche job at which I might excel, since college seemed out of reach for me—the poor son of a hard-working single mom and a classic underachiever.
-I yearned to travel, a mere six months, back through time.
-To restart life at the point where I still possessed an innocence born of those having been pampered by a helicopter mom.
-My mom was that mom, and I was her everything.
+I was trying to find a niche job at which I might excel, since college seemed out of reach for me—the son of a hard-working single mom and a classic underachiever.
+I yearned to travel a mere six months back through time to restart my life at the point where I still possessed an innocence born of those having been pampered by a helicopter mom.
+My mom was that mom; I was her world.
 My biggest challenge was deciding which grubby jeans to wear to school.
-Every single morning, I awoke to the smell of bacon frying and hustled to join Mom in our tiny kitchen with barely enough time to scarf down the bacon with a heap of pancakes and the final gulp of orange juice, before the horn began blaring.
+Each morning, I awoke to the smell of bacon frying and hustled to join Mom in our tiny kitchen, allowing myself just enough time to scarf down the bacon with an embarrassingly tall stack of pancakes and the final gulp of orange juice, before the horn began blaring.
 A jalopy-full of guys, my friends, punching each other on the short ride to the high school.
 Finally graduating with a middle-of-the-class ranking—making Mom sort of proud.
-But that was when I was excited for the next phase of my life to begin, life after high school graduation; and before I signed up for a seemingly innocuous internship at The Job Fair.
+But that was when I was excited for the next phase of my life to begin, life after high school graduation…before I had signed up for a seemingly innocuous internship at The Job Fair.

 I gulped, looking him square in the eyes, and squeaked, “Yes sir.”